Events

 The Faculty Center would like to invite all who identify as international faculty and visiting foreign scholars to an informal gathering with Dr. Mariano Savelski, Vice Provost for Faculty Affairs.

 In addition to having open conversations, discussing issues, and raising questions, part of the agenda will be devoted to determining possible working groups around supports, activities, and initiatives at Rowan relevant to international faculty.

-Whether or not you attended the October, please consider joining us for this one.
+If you identify as international faculty and are interested in joining us, please complete this brief form by December 4th to let us know you will attend.
 If you cannot attend, you can also use this form to pose questions that can be asked on your behalf.

 Facilitator: